Anti-vaxx protesters ‘force their way into ITN’s London headquarters’

 The protesters are understood to have forced their way into the building on Gray’s Inn Road in Camden following an anti-vaccination and anti-lockdown protest in central London.

-Images posted on social media by ITN staff showed dozens of people in the ITN reception, with police standing between them and security barriers into the main building.
+Images posted on social media by ITN staff showed dozens of people in reception, with police standing between them and security barriers into the main building.

-Crowds of police were also gathered on the pavement outside to block any more any more demonstrators forcing their way in.
+Crowds of police were also gathered on the pavement outside to block any more demonstrators forcing their way in.

 A video circulated on Twitter showed protesters yelling abuse at veteran news anchor Jon Snow as he made his way in.

-Following the incident in Camden on Monday, the Metropolitan Police said: “Officers are responding to a demonstration at a private premises on Gray’s Inn Road, Camden, where people have unlawfully gained access to the building.
+The Metropolitan Police said previously: “Officers are responding to a demonstration at a private premises on Gray’s Inn Road, Camden, where people have unlawfully gained access to the building.

 “Officers are on scene engaging with building security and removing those who have gained entry.”